-w/ Julie Shore $5 Drop In
+$5 Drop In

 A one-hour beginner Vinyasa yoga that focuses on the foundations of classical Vinyasa flow, emphasizing movement and breath as synchronized experience.
 Attention to fundamental asana (postures) will prepare students for their flow sequence and is designed to help beginners develop their own practice.

-INTERMEDIATE BALLET 12-1:30PM
+ADVANCED INTERMEDIATE BALLET 9:15am-10:45am

-w/ Stephanie Lyon-Albanese $13 Drop In/$10 Class Package
+$13 Drop In/$10 Class Package

 Stephanie Albanese is a graduate of The School of American Ballet where she studied with teachers Alexandra Danilova, Helen Dudin, Suki Shorer and Stanley Williams.
 She danced in a repertory company created by former New York City Ballet member Wilhelmina Frankurt.
 Stephanie has also danced with choreographers Matthew Brokoff, Marcus Galante, Mary Miller and Felice Lesser and also worked in Cabaret, performing at The Lido in Paris and Jubliee in Las Vegas.

-Katie McNamara is a dance artist, a cook, a mother and a teacher.
-Along with her husband Olase Freeman, she co-directs their company, BaldSoul, within which they strive to find the locus where art and life coexist.
-Their most recent work is parenting a beautiful boy, Kayin Effie.
+Katie McNamara is a dance-artist, teacher and mom living in Pawtucket, Rhode Island.
 Katie spent her preliminary professional years in Philadelphia where she danced with Group Motion, Scrap Performance Group and Leah Stein Dance Company.
-She was deeply influenced by the city’s diverse artistic community and the raw spontaneity of it‘s stage.
-During this time she also co-founded and directed the Bald Mermaids, named “best new modern dance company” by Philadelphia’s City Paper.
+She was deeply influenced by the artistic community there and the raw spontaneity of its stage.
+During this time she co-founded and directed the Bald Mermaids, named “best new modern dance company” by Philadelphia’s City Paper.
 Her work has been shown at the Philadelphia Fringe Festival, Philadelphia’s Painted Bride Art Center, the Carriage House, Galapagos Art Space, the Projekt Theatre (Dresden, Germany) as well as during the Silesian Dance Festival (Bytom, Poland).
-Her recent choreographic residencies include Rhode Island College Dance Company, Providence College Dance Company, Roger Williams University and Salve Regina University.
-Katie currently teaches Dance Composition at Dean College and has had a fourteen year career as a Pilates teacher-certified through Pilates Method Alliance.
-She is pursuing a MFA in dance at University of Wisconsin-Milwaukee.
+Locally she has recently worked with LostWax, Stephanie Turner, Rose Pasquarello-Beauchamp and Betsy Miller.
+Some local choreographic residencies include Rhode Island College Dance Company, Providence College Dance Company, Roger Williams University and Salve Regina University.
+Most recently, she adjuncts at Dean College.
+Katie has been teaching Pilates for nearly two decades and presently teaches at Providence Pilates.
+She holds a BA in Dance and Anthropology from Connecticut College and a MFA in Dance Performance from University of Wisconsin, Milwaukee.

 Daniel Shea is a NASM Certified Personal Trainer, a dance and fitness instructor.
 Since training and fitness are his business (www.shea-training.com) he is passionate about form & discipline…but it has to be enjoyable and fun.
 Daniel has been dancing and teaching for over 30 years.
-He has studied dance at the – Joy of Movement Center (Boston), Pacific Ballet (San Francisco), Joe Tremaine Dance Center (Los Angeles), Stanley Holden School of Ballet (Los Angeles), Debbie Reynolds Studios (Los Angeles), MJDC Dance Studio (Rhode Island).
+He has studied dance at the Joy of Movement Center (Boston), Pacific Ballet (San Francisco), Joe Tremaine Dance Center (Los Angeles), Stanley Holden School of Ballet (Los Angeles), Debbie Reynolds Studios (Los Angeles), MJDC Dance Studio (Rhode Island).

 Julie Shore is an experienced and dedicated yoga practitioner with a passion for teaching.
 A California native, she has called Providence home since 2009, moving here after completing her BA at Bard College.
 She received her training from Eyes of the World Yoga Center and continues to deepen her studies as she builds her teaching practice.
 Yoga has continued to be a source of strength and insight in Julie’s life.
 Her classes translate a technical knowledge of vinyasa asana, with underpinnings of yogic philosophy which point to developing mindfulness and compassionate awareness.